 Another problem is the potential of repeating the same practices and solutions for newer problems that need a different solution.
 Soon, you might realize that it’s even difficult to unlearn something than to learn it.
 So, you might end up treating every problem like a nail just because you had got a hammer.

 The objective of identifying the “Reinforcement issue” is not to discourage you to utilize your experience.
 Rather, it is to motivate you for more learning with unlearning and re-learning embedded in the learning process.
-You cannot take it for granted doing it second time just because you have accomplished the similar before.
+You cannot take it for granted doing it a second time just because you have accomplished the similar before.

-You have to be more mindful and put-in even more effort to get it right second time and so on.
+You have to be more mindful and put-in even more effort to get it right the second time and so on.
 The best way to reinforce is through Retrospectives.

 My personal observation is that teams and even the process engineers are too lazy to do the retrospectives.
 It is considered as the secondary or an optional practice which is implemented conditionally with having enough time but getting an input from the team and looking to make it better is the only way to make it sustainable.